datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 - 'Basics'
 - 'Confidence Interval'
 references:
-- name: "Schaum's Outline of Theories and Problems of Elements of Statistics II, by Ruth Bernstein and Stephen Bernstein"
+- name: "Schaum's Outline of Theories and Problems of Elements of Statistics II, by Ruth Bernstein and Stephen Bernstein.
+Chapter 13, 14"
-  title: ''
+  link: ''
 notify: "The name confidence interval is rather misleading."
 weight: 2
 published: true